 19. Snake Thigh Tattoo

-For guys who want a larger tattoo that can be covered easily, a thigh inking is an excellent choice.
+For guys who want a larger piece that can be covered easily, a thigh tattoo is an excellent choice.
 Plus, your thigh is one of the least painful places to get a tattoo, so your extra time under the needle will be more bearable.
 Choose a design with more curved lines, as it will work around the muscle without warping.
 Some possible options are a realistic 3D snake or an intimidating design like a striking cobra.

 20. Snake Back Tattoo

 For the ultimate snake tattoo, why not choose a full back-piece?
 Your back is the ideal placement for a huge, detailed folded snake design.
-One awesome option is a Japanese snake tattoo with other traditional symbols, such as chrysanthemums, peonies, waves, koi, or phoenix.
+One awesome option is a Japanese snake tattoo with other traditional symbols, such as chrysanthemums, peonies, waves, koi fish, or phoenix.
 You could also pair a snake back tattoo with a tiger or dragon design.

 21. Snake Leg Tattoo